 Today, the latest lightweight V8 mid-engined Ferrari is always an eagerly anticipated arrival.
 And in the world of collections, it makes for a great theme.
-However, long before the 360 Challenge Stradale and even its precursor, the 355 Challenge, an evolution of the road-going 348 GTB was needed for the new, one-make race series that was established in 1993.
-And it was then that the 348 GT Competizione and this exclusive series akin to the Porsche “RS” was born.
+However, long before the 360 Challenge Stradale, and even its precursor, the 355 Challenge, an evolution of the road-going 348 GTB was needed for the new, one-make race series that was established in 1993.
+It was then that the 348 GT Competizione and this exclusive series akin to the Porsche “RS” was born.

-Most recently this example has been cared for by a highly regarded collector of the marque and used sparingly.
-It has been regularly serviced by marque specialists including the fresh major cambelt service.
-As such this example is ready to be used and enjoyed immediately, today showing 52,350 miles.
-The rarest modern Ferrari, the 348 GT Competizione benefits enormously from its 200Kg diet, a naturally aspirated V8 mated to an open-gated manual gearbox.
+This example is ready to be used and enjoyed immediately, today showing 53,000 miles covered from new.
 A true homologation special, this is one of just 8 right hand drive examples produced and whilst often forgotten it should not be underestimated.

 Ready to be used and enjoyed immediately, this 348 ‘GTC’ is a true homologation special and is available to view at our showrooms outside London by appointment immediately.